Skip to Content

 • public/uploads/ - 755 or 777

-Run installation wizard
+Run the installation wizard

 1. Open your site in a browser